 - H R Giger (5th April 1978): I go on working and start on the design of the hieroglyphics.(Giger's Alien, p14)

 - Dixieme Planete : Une dernière question : pourquoi existe-fil deux versions du tableau représentant le cycle de l'Alien ?
 (Ce tableau est reproduit avec des différences dans le magazine Métal Hurlant et dans le livre dans lequel Giger raconte son aventure cinématographique).

 HR Giger : En fait, j'ai modifié l'apparence des victimes car ils ressemblaient trop à des extraterrestres ayant une tête de Alien.
 J'ai voulu les faire plus humains pour qu 'il n'y ait pas de confusion !
 Mon travail sur Alien est loin, maintenant, mais je suis heureux d'avoir contribué à créer un monstre parfaitement crédible, malgré les contraintes imposées par le cinéma.

-HR Giger: Well, I changed the appearance of the victims because they resembled too much the extra-terrestrials having a head of Alien.
+HR Giger: In fact, I modified the appearance of the victims because they resembled the extraterrestrial ones too much having a head of Alien.
 I wanted to make them more human so that there is no confusion!
-My work on Alien is far away now, but I am pleased to have helped create a perfectly credible monster, despite the constraints imposed by the cinema.
+My work on Alien is far, now, but I am happy to have contributed to create a perfectly credible monster, in spite of the constraints imposed by the cinema.
 (Dixieme Planete 31, October/November 2004 , p49)